hanggrian/IIT-CS425/nmf.md

 database experts for some time.
 Hopefully, we would have a clear & standardized definition for 6th Normal Form in the near future…

-That’s all to SQL Normalization!!!
+That's all to SQL Normalization!!!

 ## Summary